Notice: SCARPA released a new version of their popular Alien boot, which can be found here.

-The SCARPA Alien Boots employ some radical technology to obtain a race weight at a reasonable price.
-With walkability similar to hiking boots and skiability similar to heavier kit, the Aliens are quickly becoming a go-to boot for skimo racers and light and fast tourers.
+The SCARPA Alien Boots employs some radical technology to obtain a race weight at a reasonable price.
+With walkability similar to hiking boots and skiability similar to a heavier kit, the Aliens are quickly becoming a go-to boot for skimo racers and light and fast tourers.

 SCARPA designed these with a more comfortable last than other lightweight boots, and used a BOA closure system instead of a buckle in the forefoot.
 This allows you to get a precise fit over your instep without consulting a boot doctor with a heat gun.
 The laced upper buckle system is integrated into the walk/ski mode switch so you can transition between uphill and downhill modes in one simple step.
 Once pointed downhill, the Alien Propulsion Tech frame provides a sturdy platform for driving skis harder than you would think for a 2 pound boot.

 - Flexible waterproof sheathing around the ankle helps keep snow off the liner.